 Local 237 Peace Officers put their lives on the line each and every day to keep our City’s schools, colleges, hospitals, agencies and streets safe.
 We demand that the City recognize our sacrifices by listening and responding to our needs.
-That is why Local 237 fought for, and won, uniformed status for our Peace Officers, giving us separate contracts from those of our Citywide civilian members.
+That is why Local 237 fought for, and won, separate contracts for Peace Officers from those of our Citywide civilian members.

 Certified Peace Officer’s duties are far more similar to uniformed services than civilian employees.
 It is a part of our jobs to make arrests, carry out searches, use physical force and take custody of firearms.
 Previously, we had the same contract as city workers without law enforcement duties, and our specific needs are not addressed in the negotiation process.